Abidstic/Crud_newsBlog/README.md

 # Crud_newsBlog
-this is a Crud app backend made with nodejs, mysql.
-And Frontend is made with React.js
+this is a Crud app backend made with nodejs, mysql and Frontend is made with React.js